nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Items in square brackets with pipes are exclusively optional (user must specify at least one of the option).<br>
   e.g `delete [{name} | id/{id_number}]` should be supplied with either `name` or `id number`.

-- Items with `…`​ after them can be used multiple times including zero times.<br>
+- Items with `…`​ after them can be zero or more times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/popular`, `t/popular t/baked` etc.

-- Parameters can be in any order.<br>
+- Prefixed parameters can be in any order.<br>
   e.g. if the command specifies `id/{id_number} cp/{cost_price}`, `cp/{cost_price} id/{id_number}` is also acceptable.

-- If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+- If a parameter is expected only once in the command is specified multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `id/123413 id/567856`, only `id/567856` will be taken.